-For artist-entrepreneur Dayna Manning, creativity is a driving force
+For Musician Dayna Manning, Creativity is a Driving Force

 “Many people think of me as a singer,” says Dayna Manning, a Juno-nominated folk musician and Stratford resident.
 “And I do love songwriting… but I feel like my life is a work of art.